-A length to waterline beam ratio greater than 3:1 allows a better transition from modified V-shaped hull with knife-like entry to an 9-foot long planning surface with 17-degree deadrise, producing a softer entry into waves than is not possible with wider powerboats.
+A length-to-waterline beam ratio greater than 3:1 allows a better transition from modified V-shaped hull with knife-like entry to a 9-foot-long planing surface with 17-degree deadrise, producing a softer entry into waves than is not possible with wider powerboats.
 29z’s bow flare, apart from directing airflow and spray out and away from the pilothouse and cockpit to keep guests dry, works its magic with waves.
-Reserve buoyancy of the Carolina bow flare keeps the bow up when running fast down into the backside of waves, eliminating severe yaw (bow steer) to one side or the other … solving the problem of many downeast or deep-V designs which have deep fore-foots that tend to bury and/or a keel or shape that cause too much directional control of the hull, resulting in delayed helm response.
-29z steers with the secure, predictable touch of a sportscar, properly leaning into turns and handling large seas.
-An owner, on the notoriously rough Buzzard's Bay, likes his 29z far better than his prior boat, a recent model 38 foot downeast-style boat.
+Reserve buoyancy of the Carolina bow flare keeps the bow up when running fast down into the backside of waves, eliminating severe yaw (bow steer) to one side or the other … solving the problem of many Downeast or deep-V designs that have deep forefoots that tend to bury the keel and/or have a shape that causes too much directional control of the hull, resulting in delayed helm response.
+29z steers with the secure, predictable touch of a sports car, properly leaning into turns and handling large seas.
+One owner, on the notoriously rough Buzzard's Bay, likes his 29z far better than his previous boat, a recent-model Downeast style 38-footer.

-A solid swim platform suppresses exhaust and prop noise as well as being an important safety feature.
-If one falls overboard with nobody near to help, a 37” telescoping swim ladder with transom handle makes reboarding easy.
+A solid swim platform suppresses exhaust and prop noise and is also an important safety feature.
+If one falls overboard with nobody near to help, a 37-inch telescoping swim ladder with transom handle makes reboarding easy.
 One major benefit of a sterndrive is that after several years of operation in lobster pot congested waterways in Maine, there is no record of a 29z snaring a pot when underway.
-On the outside chance you back into one inadvertently, the drive can be raised to clear the warps or a fouled prop by kneeling on the swim platform rather than having to go swimming in 50 degree water.
-Furthermore, a sterndrive will usually pop-up if hitting an underwater obstruction, then bounce back down again and continue to function.
+On the outside chance you back into one inadvertently, the drive can be raised to clear the warps or a fouled prop by kneeling on the swim platform rather than having to go swimming in 50-degree water.
+Furthermore, a sterndrive will usually pop up if hitting an underwater obstruction, then bounce back down again and continue to function.

 The aft seat hinges up on counter-balanced pistons to provide excellent engine access.
 Notice also the absence of uncovered wood on deck and the midship deck drains to keep topsides from streaking.
-A built-in freshwater anchor & rode washdown system that works from the helm is a unique MJM feature on this size powerboat.
-29z’s stay new looking longer so you can spend more time boating than time preparing to go boating.
+A built-in freshwater anchor and rode washdown system that works from the helm is a unique MJM feature on this size powerboat.
+29zs stay new-looking longer so you can spend more time boating than time preparing to go boating.

 - Epoxy unidirectional tri-axial Kevlar and S-glass hull and deck